Normani: 2021–present: Dopamine and other ventures

 Normani released "Fair" on March 18, 2022, and performed the song on The Tonight Show the day of its release.
 On April 6, 2022, the singer was announced as the face of Cracker Jill, for which she sang a reimagined version of the song "Take Me Out to the Ball Game", along with an accompanying music video.
-That same day, she was also announced as the face of AMI Paris' photo campaign for the French brand's L’Accordéon bag, according to Vogue France.
-On May 5, 2022, it was announced that Normani inked a publishing deal with Hipgnosis Songs Group.
+That same day, she was also announced as the face of AMI Paris' photo campaign for the French brand's L'Accordéon bag, according to Vogue France.
+On May 5, 2022, it was announced that Normani signed a publishing deal with Hipgnosis Songs Group.
 On June 6, 2022, Normani was featured on the remix of her childhood friend Josh Levi's song "Don't They".
 Later that month, Normani appeared in singer Chris Brown's music video for his song "WE (Warm Embrace)", though she received criticism from fans due to his extensive history of violence toward women.
 On July 29, 2022, Normani released the single "New to You" alongside Calvin Harris, Tinashe and Offset, for Harris' album Funk Wav Bounces Vol. 2.

 In February 2023, she voiced the character Giselle, a member of the fictional '90s music group The Soul Vibrations, on the second season of the animated Disney+ television series The Proud Family: Louder And Prouder.
+In June 2023, Normani collaborated with Bose Corporation to release alongside a dance-themed commercial, previewing her single "Candy Paint".
+On August 7, 2023, Normani announced via Rolling Stone that she split with the management company S10 Entertainment, and signed a new management deal with managers Brandon Creed and Lydia Asrat.
+That same month, Normani partnered with Bose Corporation to design custom limited edition "QuietComfort II" headphones.
+According to Billboard, the headphones were an ode to her single "Candy Paint", and featured a "metallic purple colorway that channels a candy paint job on car".

+On February 21, 2024, Normani posted a website called "wheresthedamnalbum" on X (formerly known as Twitter).
+She announced her debut album Dopamine, alongside its cover art, which was released on June 14.
+She released two singles off the album, "1:59" (featuring Gunna) on April 26 and "Candy Paint" on May 31, as well as one visual promotional video.
+It was later announced that the previously released single "Wild Side" would also be featured on the album.
+The project received mixed to positive reception, selling 12,000 album-equivalent units in its first week, 2,000 of which were pure sales.

+In March 2024, to commemorate the 65th anniversary of International Women's Day, Normani was one of a number of celebrities had their likeness turned into Bratz dolls.
+On June 6, 2025, Normani was featured on a remix to singer Ciara's single "Ecstasy", which also featured Teyana Taylor.
+In November 2025, Normani launched her eponymous fashion brand in partnership with online clothing retailer Shein.